 Parents receive four written reports per year for all boys from Prep to Year 6.
 The Semester 1 and Semester 2 reports follow formal testing periods when the boys undergo thorough and detailed testing in various Learning Areas.
+Due work Literacy and Numeracy assessment tasks, related to the report outcomes are uploaded to Schoolbox each term.

-Boys in Year 3 and Year 5 participate in the Federal Government's NAPLAN Testing program in Term 2 and parents are issued with a NAPLAN report later in the year.
+Boys in Year 3 and Year 5 participate in the Federal Government's NAPLAN Testing program in Term 1 and parents are issued with a NAPLAN report later in the year.